 - Refund process: Explain how refunds will be processed.
 Will customers receive their refund as store credit, a refund to their original payment method, or something else?

 - Shipping Policy: Clearly explain who is responsible for shipping costs and how returns should be shipped back to you.
 List carriers you work with and expectations for the timeline of shipping items back.

 When writing these sections of your return policy, use clear and concise language that is easy for customers to understand.
 Avoid legal jargon and be transparent about what your policy entails.
-You may even want to consider using a free Shopify return policy template as a foundation to start.
+You may even want to consider using a free Shopify refund policy template as a foundation to start.

 Consider Your Customers Needs & Preferences

 To create a customer-friendly return policy, it’s important to understand your customers’ needs and preferences.
 Some common reasons customers may return products include receiving damaged items, incorrect sizes or colors, or simply changing their mind about a purchase.
 Addressing these reasons in your policy is crucial to meeting your customers’ needs.